 No, the CTA does not offer discounted fares to Northwestern students.

-The Frostbite Express Shuttle operates during the academic year on days with a single-digit temperature, a wind chill factor below zero, or during blizzard conditions.
-The shuttle runs the same route as the Evanston Loop Shuttle, from 7:30 a.m. to 6 p.m.
-Click here for more information.
+The Frostbite Shuttles operate during the academic year on days with a single-digit temperature, a wind chill factor below zero, or during blizzard conditions.
+See more information on the Frostbite Shuttles.

 The Evanston Loop, Campus Loop, Chicago Express, and Shop-N-Ride shuttles have weekend schedules.
-Click here to view routes and times.
 The Intercampus and Ryan Field shuttles do not run on the weekends.

 Yes, the Intercampus Shuttle provides students service between the Evanston and Chicago campus, which is located only a few blocks from Michigan Avenue and the Water Tower.
 Students must then use the CTA to reach their final destination in the downtown area.
-View the Intercampus Shuttle schedule here.
+View the Intercampus Shuttle schedule.

 Additionally, the Chicago Express Shuttle provides service between Evanston shuttle stops and four downtown Chicago locations on select Saturdays.
-View the Chicago Express Shuttle schedule here.
+View the Chicago Express Shuttle schedule.

 NU Athletics runs a free shuttle for fans from the Evanston campus to the Ryan Field/Welsh-Ryan Arena complex for all Wildcat football and men's basketball games.
-View more information here.
+Visit NU Athletics for more information.